vamp-plugins/.github/profile/README.md

 ### SDKs for Plugin and Host Development

+Two SDKs are available, producing generally compatible results but with certain technical tradeoffs.

 * [`vamp-plugin-sdk`](https://github.com/vamp-plugins/vamp-plugin-sdk)
-  is the original C++ SDK for writing both plugins and hosts in C++ or, at a pinch, C. It supports all Vamp features and is compatible with the C++11 standard onwards.
+  is the original C++ SDK for writing both plugins and hosts.
+It supports all Vamp features and is compatible with C++11 or newer standards.
-  * Plugins using this SDK can be used in all Vamp hosts, although some hosts only support limited subsets of feature types, regardless of the SDK used.
+  * Plugins built with this SDK can be used in all Vamp hosts, although some hosts only support limited subsets of feature types regardless of the SDK used.
-  * Hosts using this SDK can load all Vamp plugins.
+  * Hosts built with this SDK can load all Vamp plugins.

 * [`rt-vamp-plugin-sdk`](https://github.com/lukasberbuer/rt-vamp-plugin-sdk)
   is an alternative C++ SDK for use in real-time performance-critical applications, supporting a limited set of output feature structures and requiring C++20 or newer.
-  * Plugins using this SDK can be used in all Vamp hosts.
+  * Plugins built with this SDK can be used in all Vamp hosts.
 They can only return a limited set of feature types, but if your plugin requires only those feature types, there is no technical disadvantage to using this SDK.
-  * Hosts using this SDK can load all Vamp plugins that use the same limited set of feature types.
-However, only those plugins built using the RT SDK can be real-time safe.
+  * Hosts built with this SDK can load all Vamp plugins that use the same limited set of feature types, although only those plugins built with the same RT SDK will be real-time safe.